-Overview – why is my venous leg ulcer not healing?
+Overview – what is a venous leg ulcer?

 We all damage our legs from time to time.
 It’s easy to knock our leg on a car door or shopping trolley, or sometimes an insect bite can turn into a wound or leg ulcer.